Divergan F and Divergan RS PVPP

 Divergan RS is a regenerable PVPP, which works in the same manner, but offers some economies to larger facilities that are set up to regenerate it.

-Divergan F Sizes: 5 kg and 20 kg drums
+Divergan F Sizes: 20 kg drums

 Divergan RS Size: 20 kg drums